vj-presidio/specif-ai/README.md

 ## 🌟 Overview

 In today's fast-paced software development landscape, delivering high-quality solutions quickly is more critical than ever.
-Specif AI is a cutting-edge platform that revolutionizes how teams generate, manage, and refine software requirements by combining AI intelligence with human context.
+Specifai is a cutting-edge platform that revolutionizes how teams generate, manage, and refine software requirements by combining AI intelligence with human context.

-By simply providing a solution name, description, and tech stack details, Specif AI automatically generates comprehensive documentation, including:
+By simply providing a solution name, description, and tech stack details, Specifai automatically generates comprehensive documentation, including:

 - 📄 Business Requirement Documents (BRD)
 - 🔧 Non-Functional Requirements Documents (NFRD)